 Ingram Micro Success Story

-Vaping is an epidemic health experts are not talking about much these days but remains a powerful and potentially deadly influence on today’s youth.
+The HALO device has helped cut down on vaping, the epidemic health experts are not talking about much these days but remains a powerful and potentially deadly influence on today’s youth.
 What was marketed as a “safe alternative” to combustible tobacco and cigarettes has proven to be highly addictive and laced with new and toxic chemicals cloaked by creative branding.

 Compounding the silent and growing epidemic is a troubling study from researchers at Stanford University School of Medicine linking vaping to a substantially increased risk of COVID-19 among teenagers and young adults.
 So now, in addition to managing through the global pandemic, school administrators must address vaping among students.

 It is a scenario that has gone from bad to worse.
 Unlike traditional cigarettes, e-cigarettes do not set off smoke detectors, making them a popular go-to in school bathrooms.
 According to an article in the New York Times, one Alabama school removed the doors from bathroom stalls to deter students from sneaking inside to vape.
 A school forfeited a volleyball game in Colorado after finding widespread vaping (and other infractions) by the team.

 While these actions, along with educating students about the harm caused by vaping can deliver a positive result, IT solution provider ACP CreativIT says they have uncovered an emerging tech solution that not only solves schools’ on-premises vaping challenges but addresses several other safety initiatives as well.

 Jim Grass is the General Manager of Public Sector at ACP, a full-service IT solution provider that has been serving government, education, SMBs and large enterprises alike since 1984.
 Grass has years of experience in the IT channel and running world-class public sector organizations.
 He has witnessed first-hand the growing concerns among K–12 school administrators regarding vaping and now COVID-19.